HENNING DALHOFF / SCIENCE PHOTO LIBRARY HENNING DALHOFF / SCIENCE PHOTO LIBRARY

 Eye anatomy.
-Cutaway computer artwork showing the internal structure and anatomy of a human eye.
-The front of the eye is at left.
-Light entering the eye passes through the pupil, a hole surrounded by the iris (coloured) that controls its size.
-The light then passes through the lens (grey, centre left) and is focused on the retina (centre right), a light-sensitive layer rich in blood vessels lining the rear and inside of the eye.
-The light triggers signals in the retina that are transmitted by the optic nerve (yellow) to the brain.
-The optic nerve and blood vessels enter and leave through the back of the eye.
-Eye layers shown here include the conjunctiva, sclera, and choroid.
+Computer artwork of a section through a human eye, showing its internal anatomy and structure.
+The front of the eye is at right.
+Light entering the eye passes through the pupil (black), a hole surrounded by the iris (blue) that controls its size.
+The light then passes through the lens (grey) and is focused on the retina, a light-sensitive layer rich in blood vessels lining the rear and inside of the eye.
+The light triggers signals that are passed through the optic nerve (bottom left) to the brain, where they are interpreted to provide vision.
+The inside of the eye is filled with a clear gel, the vitreous humour.

 Model release not required.
 Property release not required.